With 72 hours ’til opening day, the Minnesota State Fair is short of workers

 Duffy’s had previously posted about the need to hire a couple of line cooks who could start right away.
 Duffy’s told FOX 9 they’re offering $15 or more an hour to start — no experience necessary, but they can’t find anyone interested in back-of-the-house positions.

-Other businesses, like Chipotle, for example, which usually operates till 10 pm cut hours citing worker shortage with some of its branches operating only up to 8 pm.
-Even the Minneapolis Airport, which has jobs starting at almost $15 is missing workers.
+Other businesses, like Chipotle, have cut hours, citing a worker shortage.
+Even the Minneapolis Airport, which has jobs starting at almost $15 per hour, is missing workers.
 Currently, the airport is looking for 750 full-time, part-time, and seasonal positions.
+At Pizza Hut, receipts now include a “HIRING NOW” word box.

 Why you should be worried